GilesStrong/deep_mtg/dev/card_summaries.md

 Its key ability allows you to return an opponent's creature back to their hand when Exclusion Mage enters the battlefield, which can be very useful for clearing threats or creating favorable board states
 However, its low stats mean that it is vulnerable in direct combat and might not survive trades.

+R1 6
+**Exclusion Mage**: A blue Human Wizard with a converted mana cost of 3 ({2}{U}) When it enters, you can target one of your opponent’s creatures and return it to their hand This card is strong in control decks as it disrupts the opponent's board presence, but its moderate cost and low body make it somewhat fragile against aggressive strategies.

 llama3.1 -1
 Savannah Lions is a strong, low-cost creature that deals 2 damage and has 1 toughness Its single white mana cost is relatively weak, but its power makes up for it, making it a good addition to a white-based deck.